justineemeyr/ALA/index.md

 ## Learning Outcomes

-By the end of the course, you will be able to ...
+By means of your experiences in the ALA, you will be able to:

-1. Participants will develop and integrate leadership and collaborative skills into personal professional practice.
+1. Develop and integrate leadership and collaborative skills into personal and professional practice.
-2. Participants will define and be able to explain the ALA Framework of Evidence, Equity, and Effectiveness (EEE).
+2. Define and be able to explain the ALA Framework of Evidence, Equity, and Effectiveness (EEE).
-3. Participants will construct a collaborative understanding of the potential for application of the ALA Framework across higher education practice.
+3. Construct a collaborative understanding of the potential for application of the ALA Framework across higher education practice.
-4. Participants will apply the ALA Framework to a specific problem facing the participant’s institution.
+4. Apply the ALA Framework to a specific problem facing the participant’s institution.
-5. Participants will communicate with and contribute to WSCUC’s Educational Programs community, including Assessment Leadership and Community of Practice (CoP) alumni.
+5. Serve as a member of WSCUC’s Educational Programs community and contribute to ongoing work and scholarship surrounding accreditation in higher education.

 ## Schedule

 ---